wgnrd/mazeGen/README.md

 # mazeGen
 Creating a maze using an recursive backtracking algorithm.
-Done quick and dirty.
+Was done quick and dirty.